Weaver Press

 Weaver Press is a Zimbabwean independent publisher formed in 1998 in Harare.
-The press was co-founded by Irene Staunton, who has been credited with "quietly shaping post-independence Zimbabwean literature", and the Press has published many notable African writers.
-Weaver's list focuses on books on political and social history, the environment, media issues, women’s and children’s rights, fiction and literary criticism.
+The press was co-founded by Irene Staunton, who has been credited with "quietly shaping post-independence Zimbabwean literature", with Murray McCartney, and the Press has published many notable African writers.
+Weaver's list focuses on books on political and social history, the environment, media issues, women's and children's rights, fiction and literary criticism.

 Background

 Weaver was founded as an independent general publishing company, producing books by and about Zimbabwe, by Irene Staunton and her husband Murray McCartney in Harare in 1998.
 McCartney holds the role of director and Staunton is the publisher.
 Staunton has said: “Our role developed around the writers and their very particular, very significant voices.
 Weaver Press set out to publish ... very good fiction, and to try to ensure that some of the important academic research done in the country is made available to a wide readership."